Efficient Model Quantization with AutoGPTQ: A Comprehensive Guide

 AutoGPTQ is built on a modular architecture that allows for easy integration and extension.
 The project is structured into several key directories:

-- evaluation: Includes tools for assessing model performance across various tasks.
+• evaluation: Tools for assessing model performance across various tasks.

-- benchmark: Provides scripts for benchmarking model generation speed.
+• benchmark: Scripts for benchmarking model generation speed.

 Setup and Installation Process